 5. Focus on what makes you stand out.
 If your startup is introducing some sort of new technology, focus on this.
 If your company has already shown real traction, you’re acquiring a significant customer base, or you’re earning substantial revenue, make this the focus of your executive summary.
 Stellar executive team – push it hard.
 Whatever it is that makes your company unique should be at the heart of your executive summary.
 This is what matters.

 6. Sell don’t tell.
 Your executive summary doesn’t have to outline everything that’s contained in your business plan.
 It needs to compel the reader to check out your business plan.
 This isn’t a book report; it’s more of a promotional brochure.

 7. Include a financial summary.
 Again, keep it brief, but your executive summary should include some financials, in particular, your valuation, history of revenue, cash, expenses (including headcount), losses/profits, and some key drivers.
 At this point, potential investors just want to get an idea of what returns they can expect.
 It’s your job to show that your investor will win on this investment.

 Need help with your valuation?
 Contact Early Growth Financial Services.

 10. Keep your end-goal in mind.
 No startup has ever received a check as a result of a fantastic executive summary.
 It’s not going to happen.
-The executive summary is just a tool.
-Remember that its goal is just to get potential investors to want to know more.
+An executive summary is just a tool.
+Remember that its goal is to get potential investors to want to know more.
 This is a great guiding principle.
 With every sentence that you write, give it the test: Will this make a VC want to know more?
 If not, delete and try again.

 David Ehrenberg is the founder and CEO of Early Growth Financial Services, an outsourced financial services firm that provides early-stage companies with accounting, finance, tax, valuation, and corporate governance services and support.
 He’s a financial expert and startup mentor, whose passion is helping businesses focus on what they do best.
 Follow David @EarlyGrowthFS.